sauravakhouri/Web-Traffic-Projection/README.md

 # Web-Traffic-Projection
-Traffic Projection Case Study for Reliance Jio Apps &amp; Website
+Traffic Projection Case Study for Apps &amp; Website of a Telecom & Entertainment Company